puppetlabs/puppetlabs-sccm/README.md

 ## Limitations

-* This module does not currently support passing the value to the `password` parameter of a `sccm_dp` resource as a `Sensitive` datatype.
+* This module does not currently support passing the value to the `password` or `pfx_password` parameters of a `sccm_dp` resource as a `Sensitive` datatype.
 A change in the Puppet Resource API is needed to enable this scenario properly.
 Once the Resource API is updated, a new version of this module will be released that supports passing a Sensitive value.
-* This module currently does not provide support for SCCM Distribution Points running in HTTPS mode.
 * This module was tested against Microsoft Endpoint Configuration Manager, build 2002.